lxc/linuxcontainers.org/content/lxd/getting-started-cli.md

 #### Ubuntu
 ##### Ubuntu (all releases)
-The recommended way to install LXD is with the snap.
+The recommended way to install LXD is the [snap package](https://snapcraft.io/lxd).

-For the latest stable feature release, use:
+For the latest feature release, use:

     sudo snap install lxd

-For the LXD 4.0 stable release, use:
+For the LXD 4.0 LTS release, use:

     sudo snap install lxd --channel=4.0/stable

-For the LXD 3.0 stable release, use:
+For the LXD 3.0 LTS release, use:

     sudo snap install lxd --channel=3.0/stable

+For more information about LXD snap packages (regarding more versions, update management etc.), see [Managing the LXD snap](https://discuss.linuxcontainers.org/t/managing-the-lxd-snap/8178).

 **Note:** If you previously had the LXD deb package installed, you can migrate all your existing data over with:

     sudo lxd.migrate

 #### Snap package (Arch Linux, Debian, Fedora, OpenSUSE and Ubuntu)
-LXD upstream publishes and tests a snap package which works for a number of Linux distributions.
+LXD upstream publishes and tests [snap packages](https://snapcraft.io/lxd) which work for a number of Linux distributions.

 The list of Linux distributions we currently test our snap for can be [found here](https://jenkins.linuxcontainers.org/job/lxd-test-snap-latest-stable/).

-For those distributions, you should first install snapd using [those instructions](https://snapcraft.io/docs/core/install).
+For those distributions, you should first install `snapd` using [those instructions](https://snapcraft.io/docs/core/install).

-After that, you can install LXD with:
+After that, you can install the latest feature release of LXD with:

     sudo snap install lxd

-Alternatively, pass:
+Alternatively, you can pass:
 `--channel=4.0/stable` for the LXD 4.0 LTS release or
 `--channel=3.0/stable` for the LXD 3.0 LTS release.

+For more information about LXD snap packages (regarding more versions, update management etc.), see [Managing the LXD snap](https://discuss.linuxcontainers.org/t/managing-the-lxd-snap/8178).

 ### MacOS builds